Construction Superintendent Responsibilities

 Experience and Education

-Construction superintendent is by no means an entry-level job.
+The position of construction superintendent is by no means an entry-level job.
 Most employers have strict criteria to which they adhere when selecting candidates.
-The vast majority look for candidates to have a minimum of four years’ experience in their trade before even considering them.
-Many require even more than that.
+The vast majority look for candidates who have a minimum of four years’ experience in their trade, and many employers require even more experience.